zhusmelb/DotnetNewTemplate/README.md

 ```
 $ dotnet new yzproj -n MyProj -o MyProj
 ```
 This template supports creating both Exe or Library project, use `-P|--ProjectType' paramter to specify which type of project to create.
 You can sepcify either "Exe" or "Library" as argument.
+By default it creates a Library project.
 ```
 $ dotnet new yzproj -n MyProj -o MyProj -P [Exe|Library]
 ```